 As we have navigated our way around this topic both for our own trips abroad and also for this blog, we have come across some great tools that will keep you sane, safe and in allowance, which we profile here.

-The first essential tool is the Visa Calculator.
+The first essential tool for managing the Schengen Shuffle is the Visa Calculator.
 This is our preferred calculator tool as it is clearer and easier to use.
 The calculator allows you to input your entry and exit date to Schengen and then it calculates when you must have left the area to prevent penalties.
 It also allows you to map in multiple trips, which is great.
 So no paper calculations are needed as in our experience they can lead to mis-planning.
 We strongly urge you to if not plan with this tool at the very least use it to check your predictions.

 The second tool we found incredibly helpful is the Date Calculator.
 Trying to work out what 180 days back can be tricky even using your Phone’s calendar.
 So make life simple and use this site instead.
 It allows you to put in a date and then either add or subtract the desired number of days.
 It is terrific and makes life simpler, quicker and far less stressful than the classic ’30 days has September, April, June and November’.